-Chain Nose Pliers Pliers that are rounded on the outside but have flat inside edges.
+Chain Nose Pliers Chain-nows pliers are rounded on the outside but have flat inside edges.
 They are good for gripping wire or a jump ring, as opposed to round-nose pliers, which are better for making loops.

 Needle Nose Pliers Also known as long nose or pinched nose pliers because of their appearance, they often have wire cutters built into them.
 They're usually made of steel and have rubber handles you can easily grip.
 When shopping for pliers, be sure to get jewelry pliers rather than electrical or hardware tools.

 Wire Cutters A tool used to cut metal wire or beading wire.
 Diagonal wire cutters should cut flush.
 Be sure to buy yours at a craft or bead shop: hardware store cutters and pliers are usually too large and imprecise for jewelry making.

 Anvil Hammered wire jewelry is made with a jeweler's hammer (called a chasing hammer) and a small jeweler's anvil.